It’s difficult to get a firm scientific consensus on cannabis and bipolar disorder. But, is there evidence that the herb can actually help?

 A group of researchers examined the effectiveness of CBD in rats showing anxious and depressive behaviors.
 After a CBD injection, the rats’ hyperactivity decreased.
 While they had once lost interest in normal rodent activities, the creatures began to act like themselves again minutes after treatment.

 So, if you’re suddenly hit with an intense bout of the blues, CBD can take the edge off in a hurry.
-This study is discussed in more detail in an earlier All In The Mind segment, How Cannabis Treats Depression.

 Unfortunately, there isn’t much research out there on cannabis and bipolar disorder.
 Each stage in the bipolar cycle has its own symptom fingerprint.
 So, it’s very difficult to get consistent results with the herb.
 Cannabis may be extremely effective in managing some bipolar symptoms.
 In others, it may be aggravating.
 It all depends on your unique body chemistry.